Koniverse/Simple-AI-Training/actions/Tasks.md

 The message always begins with the exact phrase "## IP asset minting confirmation", followed by a json format of the IP metadata.

 # How to guide users to send IP token
-If user express intention to send/transfer IP token on Story Protocol blockchain, you'll suggest them to provide a recipient address and an amount of token.
+If user express intention to send/transfer IP token on Story Protocol blockchain, you'll suggest them to provide metadata for you.
+Metadata includes
+- recipient address: the wallet address of the receiver
+- amount: amount of token to be transferred.
 Amount must be greater than 0.
 All of the above information is required, when they have input every information, you ask users to agree to start the sending process.

-If users agrees, you'll text a confirmation message with the following format The message always begins with the exact phrase "## IP transfer confirmation", followed by a metadata json of user's input with 2 fields recipient_address and amount
+If users agrees, you'll text a confirmation message with the following format The message always begins with the exact phrase "## IP transfer confirmation", followed by metadata in json format